 - What do you hope you will be doing in the next 5-10 years?

 - In the short term I’ll be helping to develop our offer outside of the UK.
 I'll also be supporting the Northern Powerhouse Partnership, which is aiming to stimulate growth and develop major infrastructure in the north of England.
-In the longer term I’d like to further expand Mace’s energy and utilities business throughout the UK and grow it across the rest of the world.
+In the longer term I’d like to further expand Mace’s energy, utilities and defence business throughout the UK and grow it across the rest of the world.

 - What might someone be surprised to know about you?